With all the Great Lakes surrounding Canada’s most populous province, it is no wonder that Ontario is home to some of the best beaches in Canada.

 Sandbanks Provincial Park – Outlet Beach

-Outlet Beach faces out directly onto Lake Ontario and is perfect for families as the beach offers warm shallow waters with a gentle drop off.
+Outlet Beach faces directly out onto Lake Ontario and is perfect for families, as the beach offers warm, shallow waters with a gentle drop-off.

 Where: Located on the shores of Lake Ontario in 3004 County Rd 12, Picton, ON K0K 2T0